 How to relieve growing pains in legs

-Medicines that reduce pain, such as paracetamol or ibuprofen
+Use medicines that reduce pain, such as paracetamol or ibuprofen

 Children often injure themselves while playing, like falling over while playing sport or bumping into something.
 If you see swelling or discolouration, it might be a bump or a bruise.

-These are common injuries that everyone will experience from time to time.
+Bumps and bruises are common injuries that everyone will experience from time to time.
 Occasionally though, your child’s bump or bruise may be a more serious injury.
 Seek medical attention if you are concerned about your child’s injury for any reason, or if:

 ● Your child has intense pain